Since we have a setter we can create invalid combinations janePhoneCall = PhoneCall() janePhoneCall.set_origin('555-5555') janePhoneCall.set_destination('555-5555') janePhoneCall.set_duration(60) # We can't change destination during call. This is not enforced due to setters # Origin and Destination

 Secondly, we will search for methods setXXXX(), analyzing method structure (should be an assignment to attribute xxxx).

 We should not forbid methods setting accidental state since this is valid.
-You should not name them setters, since they ask the object to change, but they don't set anything.
+They should not be named setters since they ask the object to change, but they don't set anything.

 Setting attributes is safe for non-essential attributes.

-Setting accidental values has many drawbacks and considerations already mentioned.
+But it has all drawbacks and considerations already mentioned.

 Here is the full discussion on Setters